Frequently Asked Questions For Treks

 Tipping is an expected and highly appreciated element of your Mt.
 Kilimanjaro climb.
 This is an expression of satisfaction with those who have accompanied & assisted you throughout the trip.
-It is the most direct way that you can have a positive economic impact within the crew and community enlarge.
+It is the most direct way that you can have a positive economic impact on the crew and community enlarge.

-Kindly note that, these are only guidelines and tips can be based on personal estimation
+Kindly note that, these are only guidelines, and tips can be based on personal estimation

 Use Below guidelines

 Tipping guide in USD (or equivalent in local currency) per group per day spent on the mountain: